DOTCOM: the Disability Online Tool of the CommissionSkip to search options

-The survey 'enquête Emploi' provides data about the employment rates of disabled persons in consideration of the two disability criteria defined in section G2, as well as the repartition of the numbers by gender and by age (16-64).
-They concern the age group of 15-64 years old.
-The other subgroups are 15-24, 25-39, 40-49 and 50-64 years old.
+The Employment Survey ('enquête Emploi') provides data about the employment rates of disabled persons in consideration of two disability criteria defined in theme G2, as well as the group distribution by gender and age (16-64).

 G4.
 Disability equality indicators

-The available disability indicators are most often meant to assess the achievements in regard to the objectives set by public policies (especially social and employment policies) rather than to monitor the implementation of equality.
-Even if public policies objectives may converge towards or meet equality principles, the approach in setting indicators is different.
-A consequence is that indicators are set by sector of public activity and scattered among various administrations.
+The available disability indicators are most often meant to assess whether the objectives set by public policy (especially social and employment policies) have been achieved rather than to monitor the implementation of equality goals.
+Even if public policy objectives may converge towards or meet equality principles, the approach in setting indicators is different.
+In consequence, indicators are set by sector of public activity and scattered among various sectors.

-The Observatory for accessibility and universal design created in 2010, whose mission is to monitor the developments, identify the challenges to the implementation of accessibility, disseminate good practice and develop monitoring indicators, does not provide indicators on its website.
+The Observatory for Accessibility and Universal Design created in 2010, which mission is to monitor the developments, to identify the challenges to the implementation of accessibility, to disseminate good practice and to develop monitoring indicators.
+However, DARES does not provide indicators on its website.

 A set of disability indicators established by DREES and INSEE in 2009 is intended to follow the evolution of the beneficiaries of public provisions.

 H. Awareness and external action